HITECHCRIME/HC_SG247_Kept_Forgiving/README.md

 they don't know what makes them anxious kept forgiving all their sins

-they don't care, it's damage done they make you feel like shit round and round and round it goes hit and miss
+they don't care, all this  damage done they make you feel like shit round and round and round it goes hit and miss